-The Easter Orchestral Society organises an annual orchestral residential week for adults and students, based at Ellesmere College, close to the market town of Ellesmere in Shropshire.
+The Easter Orchestral Society organises an annual orchestral residential week for adults and students, based at Ellesmere College, close to the market town of Ellesmere in Shropshire, UK.
 Click here for directions to Ellesmere College.

 Most participants choose to stay on campus.
 There are single, twin and double rooms available.
 A limited number have en suite facilities.
 You can also choose to stay elsewhere as a non-resident.

 Facilities on campus include plenty of rooms for chamber groups, a swimming pool, gym, tennis courts, a golf course and on-site car parking.
 There is a bar on campus; local pubs are within walking distance.

 A typical day involves rehearsing the principal works in the morning followed by lunch.
 There is free time in the afternoon and then we tackle a major play-through work (often a large-scale symphony) after tea.
 We break for dinner, and then there’s more, often lighter, play-through repertoire after dinner.
 Most of us then head for the bar!
 At the end of the week there is an informal concert where we play the principal works.